armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-19-5.md

 Note that Armory's Pipeline as Code and the open source Managed Pipeline Templates are not integrated and do not work together.

-By default, the MPTv2 UI is disabled in Armory Spinnaker 2.19.5.
-Leaving the UI disabled maintains the same experience you had with Armory Spinnaker 2.18.x (OSS 1.18.x).
+By default, the MPTv2 UI is disabled in Armory 2.19.5.
+Leaving the UI disabled maintains the same experience you had with Armory 2.18.x (OSS 1.18.x).

 If you want to enable the MPTv2 UI, see [Enabling the Managed Pipeline Templates UI](https://kb.armory.io/admin/enable-mptv2/).

 ###  Spinnaker Community Contributions

-The following highlights describe some of the major changes from the Spinnaker community for version 1.19.x, which is included in this release of Armory Spinnaker 2.19:
+The following highlights describe some of the major changes from the Spinnaker community for version 1.19.x, which is included in this release of Armory 2.19:

 **Scheduled Removal of Kubernetes V1 Provider**
 The Kubernetes V1 provider will be removed in Spinnaker 1.21.
 Please see the [RFC](https://github.com/spinnaker/governance/blob/master/rfc/eol_kubernetes_v1.md) for more details.